 • Use the melody to accentuate essential notes.
 Like in Dorian: Root, Minor 3rd, Major 6th.

-Interested in more videos about the music modes?
-Check out my other videos on the Phrygian, Lydian, Mixolydian and Aeolian modes.
-Check out my video on how to make Phrygian melodies.
+Do you want to read more articles and see more videos about the musical modes?
+Then have a look at my other videos on the Phrygian, Lydian, Mixolydian and Aeolian modes.
+And if you are interested in making modal melodies, check out my article and video on how to make Phrygian melodies.

-Or dive into the beautiful technique of modal mixture, modal interchange and borrowed chords.
-Lydian & Ionian, Phrygian & Aeolian.
+You can also dive into the technique of modal mixture, modal interchange or borrowed chords.
+To start learning check out my lessons on combining Lydian & Ionian and Phrygian & Aeolian.

 Your Support Matters